schiorean/csv2table/README.md

 # csv2table

-A flexible command line tool to automate parsing of CSV files and importing them into database tables.
+A flexible command line tool to automate parsing and importing of CSV files into database tables.

 ## Use case